 - Front End Mechanic

-- Advising Certificate Plan for All 2-Course Certificates
+- Advising Certificate Plans for all Automotive Technology Certificates

 |Automotive Air Conditioning Mechanic: 4 Total credit hours|